 CBD does not fit into either the CB1 or CB2 receptors.
-However, it still stimulates both, causing a reaction and changes within the cells, without actually binding.
+However, it still stimulates both without actually binding.
+This causes a reaction and changes within the cells.

 Julianna Carella, the Founder & CEO of two edible companies, Auntie Dolores and Treatibles, states,